Jacobite succession: Subsequent succession

-Upon the extinction of the Royal Stuart line with the death of Henry, Cardinal Duke of York, and applying male-preference primogeniture unaltered by the Act of Settlement 1701, the succession would have passed to the individuals named in the table below.
-However, unlike the Stuart pretenders, none of them has claimed the British throne (or the thrones of England, Scotland or Ireland) or incorporated the arms of these countries in their coats-of-arms.
+Upon the extinction of the royal Stuart line with the death of Henry, Cardinal Duke of York, and applying male-preference primogeniture unaltered by the Act of Settlement 1701, the succession would have passed to the individuals named in the table below.
+However, unlike the Stuart pretenders, none of them has publicly claimed the thrones of England, Scotland or Ireland, or incorporated the arms of these countries in their coats-of-arms.
 Nevertheless, since the 19th century, there have been small groups advocating the restoration of the Jacobite succession to the throne.